 At risk from Pirates, taking control over the Mediterranean was of significant importance to European powers.
 Britain wanted its fleet permanently in the area because of its strategic potential and captured it along with the Dutch in 1708.
 Its large size and natural enclosure that granted it a ‘safe’ status was appealing.

 Britain was handed Menorca in 1713 in the Treaty of Utrecht, but lost it to France in 1756-1763 who returned it after being defeated by the British in this ‘Seven Years War’.
 France and Spain joined forces, which again recaptured the island from the British, regaining control in 1782-1798.

 Since Britain and France could not reconcile differences, it was agreed that they would withdraw from particular territories, of which Menorca was one.
 By 1802, Menorca was finally back in the hands of the Spanish for good.

 These sites are sometimes referred to as the ‘British Route’ since many visitors come to Mahón to clamber amongst the forts and other architectural remains from this period.
 The main highlights include the areas of Es Castell with the imposing Fortress Isabel and the parallel structure on the opposite side of the harbour – Fort Marlborough.
 There are also 14 watchtowers dotted along the coastline.

-The old and historical town of Mahón may not be as picturesque as the architectural darling that is Ciutadella, but it makes for a pleasant stroll before setting off from the harbour in order to understand its sheer size and dominance as a whole, and the history that fills it.
+The old and historic town of Mahón may not be as picturesque as the architectural darling that is Ciutadella, but it makes for a pleasant stroll before setting off from the harbour in order to understand its sheer size and dominance as a whole and the history that fills it.